 HP Hearing PRO

 The HP Hearing PRO is a self-fitting OTC hearing aid branded by Hewlett-Packard and developed and manufactured by Australian audio device maker Nuheara.
-At $699 per pair, the HP Hearing PRO bears a strong resemblance to one of HearingTracker’s favorite hearables, the Nuheara IQbuds2 MAX—a smart, rechargeable, Apple and Android compatible earbud that comes with a great self-fitting app.
+Now at a reduced price of $499 per pair, the HP Hearing PRO bears a strong resemblance to one of HearingTracker’s favorite hearables, the Nuheara IQbuds2 MAX—a smart, rechargeable, Apple and Android compatible earbud that comes with a great self-fitting app.

 HearingTracker Audiologist Matthew Allsop provides an overview of the HP HearingPRO OTC hearing aid.
 Closed captions are available on this video.
 If you are using a mobile phone, please enable captions clicking on the gear icon.